 Foreign investment in China was previously subject to regulation by the Catalogue promulgated in November 2004 by the NDRC and the MOC.
 On October 31, 2007, the NDRC and the MOC revised the Catalogue and the revised Catalogue became effective on December 1, 2007.
 The Catalogue was amended on December 24, 2011, which then became effective on January 30, 2012.
 The Catalogue was newly amended on March 10, 2015, which then became effective on April 10, 2015.
 Under the Catalogue promulgated in 2004, there were no prohibitions against investment by foreign enterprises in the cord blood banking industry in China.
 Under the Catalogue revised in 2007, 2011 and 2015, however, foreign enterprises are prohibited from engaging in development of stem cell and gene diagnosis and treatment technology development and its application.
 Since the latest revised Catalogue still does not clearly define the scope of such prohibited business, it is uncertain whether cord blood banking services may be construed as a prohibited industry and is therefore prohibited against investment by foreign enterprises.
-Moreover, the Catalogue revised in 2007, 2011 and 2015 has no retroactive force and foreign enterprises approved to operate in China before their business becomes prohibited under the Catalogue revised in 2007, 2011 and 2015, see "Key Information - Risk Factors - Risks Relating to Our Business - Our business may be materially adversely affected if we are to be prohibited from providing collection, testing, storage and matching services in connection with cord blood under the Industrial Catalogue Guiding Foreign Investment, or the "Catalogue".
+Moreover, the Catalogue revised in 2007, 2011 and 2015 has no retroactive force and foreign enterprises approved to operate in China before their business becomes prohibited under the Catalogue revised in 2007, 2011 and 2015 should be able to continue with their current business in accordance with their existing approvals.
+For risks associated with the Catalogue revised in 2015, see "Key Information - Risk Factors - Risks Relating to Our Business - Our business may be materially adversely affected if we are to be prohibited from providing collection, testing, storage and matching services in connection with cord blood under the Industrial Catalogue Guiding Foreign Investment, or the "Catalogue".